-Each player shuffles all his cards (10 Action cards and any Bullet cards he has been hit with in previous Rounds).
-Then he places his deck to the right of his Character card.
+Each player shuffles all their cards (10 Action cards and any Bullet cards they have been hit with in previous Rounds).
+Then they place their deck to the right of their Character card.
 The player on the First Player's left becomes the new First Player and a new Round now begins.

-- Angry Marshal: The Marshal shoots the Bandits on the roof of his Car, then move one car towards the Caboose.
+- Angry Marshal: The Marshal shoots the Bandits on the roof of their Car, then move one car towards the Caboose.